aformofmatter/Lethal-Company-Modpack/README.md

 ### **Lethal Company Modpack, Compiled by Gonz**

-- **Modpack will be updated when theres an update that will fix any big bugs or major game updates.** <br />
+- **Modpack will be updated when there is a update that will fix any big bugs or major game updates.** <br />

 <br/>